Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ![](img/8-grafanan-importdb.jpg)

     * You can click on the Upload File button and browse to the `grafana-dashboard.json` in the `helper-files` directory.
-Since we don't have the helper-files downloaded locally you can paste the contents of the **'grafana-dashboard.json'** file from the '/lab/helper-files' directory of this github repository into the text box.
+Since we don't have the helper-files downloaded locally you can paste the contents of the **'grafana-dashboard.json'**  (https://raw.githubusercontent.com/heoelri/container-bootcamp/master/labs/helper-files/grafana-dashboard.json) file from the '/lab/helper-files' directory of this github repository into the JSON text box.
 Click on **Load**

     ![](img/8-grafana_dashboardid.png)